Anti-nuclear movement in Australia: 1980s and 1990s

 Between 1979 and 1984, the majority of what is now Kakadu National Park was created, surrounding but not including the Ranger uranium mine.
 Tension between mining and conservation values led to long running controversy around mining in the Park region.

 The two themes for the 1980 Hiroshima Day march and rally in Sydney, sponsored by the Movement Against Uranium Mining (MAUM), were: "Keep uranium in the ground" and "No to nuclear war."
 Later that year, the Sydney city council officially proclaimed Sydney nuclear-free, in an action similar to that taken by many other local councils throughout Australia.

 In the 1980s, academic critics (such as Jim Falk) discussed the "deadly connection" between uranium mining, nuclear reactors and nuclear weapons, linking Australia's nuclear policy to nuclear proliferation and the "plutonium economy".
+Construction and mining at Roxby Dows was blockaded in separate protests during 1983 and 1984 and an anti-nuclear vigil held in between them.

 In the 1980s, Australia experienced a significant growth of nuclear disarmament activism:

-On Palm Sunday 1982, an estimated 100,000 Australians participated in anti-nuclear rallies in the nation's biggest cities.
-Growing year by year, the rallies drew 350,000 participants in 1985.
-The movement focused on halting Australia's uranium mining and exports, abolishing nuclear weapons, removing foreign military bases from Australia's soil, and creating a nuclear-free Pacific.
-Public opinion surveys found that about half of Australians opposed uranium mining and export, as well as the visits of U.S. nuclear warships, that 72 percent thought the use of nuclear weapons could never be justified, and that 80 percent favoured building a nuclear-free world.

 The Nuclear Disarmament Party won a Senate seat in 1984, but soon faded from the political scene.
 The years of the Hawke-Keating ALP governments (1983–1996) were characterised by an "uneasy standoff in the uranium debate".
 The ALP acknowledged community feeling against uranium mining but was reluctant to move against the industry.

 The 1986 Palm Sunday anti-nuclear rallies drew 250,000 people.
 In Melbourne, the seamen's union boycotted the arrival of foreign nuclear warships.

 Australia's only nuclear energy education facility, the former School of Nuclear Engineering at the University of New South Wales, closed in 1986.

 By the late 1980s, the price of uranium had fallen, and the costs of nuclear power had risen, and the anti-nuclear movement seemed to have won its case.
 The Campaign Against Nuclear Energy disbanded itself in 1988, two years after the Chernobyl Disaster.

 The government policy preventing new uranium mines continued into the 1990s, despite occasional reviews and debate.
 Following protest marches in Sydney, Melbourne and Brisbane during 1998, a proposed mine at Jabiluka was blocked.

 Also in 1998, there was a proposal from an international consortium, Pangea Resources, to establish a nuclear waste dump in Western Australia.
 The plan, to store 20 per cent of the world's spent nuclear fuel and weapons material, was "publicly condemned and abandoned".